 Section 30600(c) of the Coastal Act provides for the issuance of coastal development permits directly by the Commission in regions where the local government having jurisdiction does not have a certified Local Coastal Program.
 The City of Newport Beach only has a certified Land Use Plan and has not exercised the options provided in 30600(b) or 30600.5 to issue its own permits.
+Furthermore, the project is located seaward of the mean high tide line, where the Commission retains jurisdiction, even after certification of an LCP.
 Therefore, the Coastal Commission is the permit issuing entity and the standard of review is Chapter 3 of the Coastal Act.
 The certified Land Use Plan may be used for guidance.

-B. Marine Resources
+B. MARINE RESOURCES